Livermore & Cotton Mts, Squam Lake NH

 Close to the town of Holderness on the Westernmost shores of Squam Lake, these woodland trails are the best way to reach Cotton Mountain and its taller neighbor Mount Livermore.
 Typical of the region these narrow trails make for moderate hiking, with rocks and roots underfoot - particularly as you climb closer to the peaks.

 The Cotton Mountain trail leads to a sign at the top indicating an elevation of 1,200 feet and a few more steps will bring you to a vantage point with views of the lake through gaps in the trees.
-The trail doesn't reach the highest point of the mountain however - for that you'd be looking at around a half-mile of off-trail bushwacking each way to the true 1,260 summit, assuming there are no posted signs to prohibit you from doing so (we haven't tried this).
+The trail doesn't reach the highest point of the mountain however - for that you'd be looking at around a half-mile of off-trail bushwhacking each way to the true 1,260 summit, assuming there are no posted signs to prohibit you from doing so, although we haven't tried this.

 Mount Livermore is around three hundred foot higher and offers better views of Squam Lake.
 The saddle trail between the two mountains is a continuation of rocks and roots, with an occasional minor downward scramble.
 Livermore is lush with evergreen forest on the Southern flank, carpeting the switchback trail to the summit with pine needles.
 As well as great views, close to the peak we also found a couple of century-old granite boundary markers etched with the initials of their former owners.